redakker/rotaryphone/README.md

 # Rotary phone to MQTT

-In this project I made the old rotary phone to smart.
+In this project I made the old rotary phone smart.
 It sends the rotated numbers to an MQTT server.
 Later this information can be used to automate everything.

 https://user-images.githubusercontent.com/15798619/230387954-5b1b0422-ebbc-4f4e-9e12-549ca0c81e21.mp4